KDerec/KDerec/README.md

 <h1 align="center">Hi 👋🏼, I'm Kévin Dérécusson</h1>
 <h3 align="center">An happy Python software developer from France.</h3>

-🌱 I'm currently in training until 2022 November to improve my skills in **software developement in Python** and get a Bachelor's-level diploma.
+🌱 I'm currently in training until 2022 November to improve my skills in **software developement with Python** and get a Bachelor's-level diploma.
 By completing this path, I develop the following competencies:

 - Set up a development environment using virtual environments and Visual Studio Code.